jeffrafter/tangerine-ios/README.markdown

 2. Load from a bundled cblite (in AppDelegate change #define nobundled to bundled)
 3. couchapp push to the running server

-We'll try the couchapp push.
+# couchapp push

 Change to the Tangerine-community/app directory.
 You'll need to create a .couchapprc file:

     {